EI2030/Low-power-E-Paper-OS/README.md

 Example (C/C++): The standard printf function is declared as int printf(const char* format, ...); where the ellipsis allows it to take many different arguments.
 "No Ellipses" Function: A function without an ellipsis in its definition has a fixed number and type of parameters, which allows the compiler to perform strict type-checking and argument counting. "

+I imagine these grammatical techniques were more prevalent in the 1970s and 1980s, but became forgotten or obscure as time went on due to increasing memory capacities.

 11-5-2025
 --